Accurate and thermodynamically consistent hydrogen equation of state for planetary modeling with flow matching

-Note that compared to REOS3, we have added some additional simulation points at relatively low densities to improve the characterization of molecular dissociation.
-Nevertheless, TI is not fundamentally flawed even with the relatively sparse grid of REOS3 in the \emph{ab initio} region, and the resulting entropy remains generally consistent with our data, as shown by the dashed lines in \Fig{fig: entropy_pressure}(a).
+Note that, compared to REOS3, we have selected a slightly denser grid of simulation points between $0.3$ and $0.6 \, \textrm{g}/\textrm{cm}^3$ to improve the characterization of molecular dissociation.
+Nevertheless, the ``discreteness" error of TI in the \emph{ab initio} region of REOS3 is still under control, and the resulting entropy remains generally consistent with our data, as shown by the dashed lines in \Fig{fig: entropy_pressure}(a).
 However, TI becomes truly problematic when we further extend the integration path to touch other regions based on inconsistent theories.
-We can quantitatively illustrate such inconsistency by performing the line integral $\oint d(F/T)$ along each closed local square loop of the tabular data, which should in principle vanish everywhere.
-However, for REOS3 we found large deviation from this ideal behavior between the \emph{ab initio} region and the chemical model at lower densities~\cite{10.1063/1.1486210, 10.1002/ctpp.200710049}, as shown in Figure~\ref{fig: flux_REOS3}.
+We can quantitatively illustrate such inconsistency by performing the line integral $\oint d(F/T)$ along each closed local square loop of the tabular data, which should, in principle, vanish everywhere.
+However, for REOS3, we found large deviation from this ideal behavior between the \emph{ab initio} region and the chemical model at lower densities~\cite{10.1063/1.1486210, 10.1002/ctpp.200710049}, as shown in \Fig{fig: flux_REOS3}.
 This implies that the resulting entropy will be \emph{ambiguously} defined and strongly depend on the choice of integration path and initial reference point; see Supplemental Material~\cite{SM} for more details.
 One can then identify an entropy error of approximately $10\%$~\cite{SM}, which yields qualitatively large differences on planetary models derived in the past using this method~\cite{Nettelmann_2012, Miguel2016}.